Fabbri scores twice in 1st game, Red Wings beat Bruins 4-2

 Mantha’s empty-net goal with 1:28 clinched it.
 It was his 10th goal.

-Krejci opened the scoring just 1:09 into the game when his innocent-looking shot from the left dot beat Bernier.
+Krejci opened the scoring just 1:09 into the game when his innocent-looking shot from the left dot – the Bruins’ first shot of the game – beat Bernier.
+It was Krejci’s second goal.

 Larkin tied it just 1:32 later when his attempted pass from the side of the net went in off the skate of defenseman Zdeno Chara.
 It was Larkin’s fifth goal.